ataulm/android-skeleton/README.md

 this isn't an android project
 =============================

-Using this to do the challenges that are available on [HackerRank](https://www.hackerrank.com/challenges/)
+Using this to do the challenges that are available on [HackerRank](https://www.hackerrank.com/challenges/) to learn me some Kotlin.

 ## [ArrayLeftRotation](https://www.hackerrank.com/challenges/ctci-array-left-rotation/problem)